sambitpoddar/ethorb/docs/installation.md

 ## Support

-If you have any further questions or need assistance, please don't hesitate to inform.
-You can always join EthOrb's GitHub Discussion.
+If you encounter any issues or have any questions about EthOrb, please don't hesitate to [open an issue](https://github.com/ethorb/ethorb/issues) on GitHub.
+Our community is here to help you resolve any problems and provide support as needed.

 ---